Ghini/ghini.desktop/doc/report.rst

 choice), as labels (to be printed or engraved), as html pages or pdf or postscript documents.

-The Report Tool
+The Report Tools
 ---------------------

+Ghini has two Report Tools, one based on templates, which are more flexible than you you can imagine, and a quick solution for flat file production, sharing much of its user interface with the query builder.

-You activate the Report Tool from the main menu: :menuselection:`Tools-->Report`.
-The Report Tools acts on a selection, so first select something, then start the Report Tool.
+You activate the Report Tools from the main menu: :menuselection:`Tools-->Report`, then choose either `From Template`, or `Quick CSV`.
+Both Report Tools act on the current result in the results view, so you first select something, then start the Report Tool.

-.. admonition::  Report on the whole collection.
+.. admonition::  Selecting the whole collection.
    :class: toggle

-      There are surely two point of views, to define your "whole collection": you may want all the ``Species``, or you may want all the ``Locations``.
+      If you want to produce a report regarding your whole collection, you can do it from at least two points of view: you may want all the ``Species``, or you may want all the ``Locations``.

       A handy shortcut to get all your species in the selection, go to the home screen, then click on the ``Families: in use`` cell.